 Application performance has improved significantly as user requests are more intelligently handled by the NGINX reverse proxies and built‑in load balancers.
 Within the new cloud‑based architecture, the lab and hub “spokes” can be treated as independent nodes, rather than as secondaries to a single‑instance server, providing a degree of application continuity that did not exist before.

-Replacing Apache web servers and F5 load balancers with NGINX Plus has not only improved application performance and stability, and saved on immediate and long-term operating costs.
+Replacing Apache web servers and augmenting F5 load balancers with NGINX Plus has not only improved application performance and stability, and saved on immediate and long‑term operating costs.
 It has also facilitated the migration of key health information software systems to the cloud.
-NGINX Plus is as powerful, but more nimble and flexible than, rigid, hardware-based load balancers, and unlike them is easily deployable in the cloud.
+NGINX Plus provides a powerful, nimble, and flexible load balancing solution that is easily deployable in the cloud.
 Implementing the new application architecture took little more than a day for each of the key health systems.

 Significantly Better Performance